 Reported losses as a result of fraud ran between £500 and £5,000, while the average cost across the SME sector is £768 a year.
-The study found that one third of small business fail to report fraud or online crime to the police or their banks because they lack confidence in the system.
+The study found that one-third of small businesses fail to report fraud or online crime to the police or their banks because they lack confidence in the system.

 Half (53 per cent) said a clear cyber-crime reporting structure was needed, while 44 per cent wanted a named contact in their local police force to deal with online fraud and crime reports.